-Offered as an option on the R/T, the Road/Track Performance Group package — which includes a revised steering gear, load-leveling shock absorbers and a retuned suspension — adds 20-inch chrome wheels and chin and deck lid spoilers for 2007.
+Offered as an option on the R/T, the Road/Track Performance Group package — which already included a revised steering gear, 20-inch chrome wheels, load-leveling shock absorbers and a retuned suspension — adds a hands-free communication system and remote start for 2008.

-Standard SE equipment includes front-seat lumbar support; a manual tilt and telescoping steering column; a power trunk lid release; remote keyless/illuminated entry; cruise control; and power windows, locks and mirrors.
+Standard SE equipment includes front-seat lumbar support; a manual tilt/telescoping steering column; a power trunklid release; remote keyless/illuminated entry; cruise control; and power windows, locks and mirrors.
 The SXT package adds a leather-wrapped steering wheel and gearshift knob, an eight-way power driver's seat, illuminated visor mirrors and a Boston Acoustics sound system.
-The R/T has leather upholstery.
+For 2008, the package also includes air filtration, power-adjustable pedals and satellite radio.
+Dodge added heated front seats, a power passenger seat and automatic temperature control to the list of standard features on the R/T model, which also includes power-adjustable pedals and a one-year subscription to Sirius Satellite Radio.
+SXT options include a deck lid spoiler and 18-inch chrome wheels.
+LED lighting is now available in the front cupholders and map pockets.
 A navigation system and a backseat video entertainment system are optional.

 Under the Hood

-Antilock brakes and an Electronic Stability Program are standard.
-Side curtain airbags are optional.
+Antilock brakes and an electronic stability system are standard.
+Side curtain and seat-mounted airbags are optional.

 It's not really in the same league as smaller sport sedans, but the Charger is a cut above traditional family sedans in terms of performance capabilities.
 With a Hemi V-8 and Touring suspension, the Charger R/T has a somewhat light feel, which seems a bit out of character.
 Response is quick and reasonably precise going around curves, but it doesn't feel entirely confident all the time.